Things to see and do at Treasurer's House

 Head into the cellars with your guide to discover the archaeology below our feet and see where Harry Martindale saw the Roman ghosts literally walking through the wall.
 On others days head into the attics and get a chance to see superb views over York from the roof.

 Tours are suitable for 5 years and over.
-A visit and therefore admission charge to the rest of the house is not necessary to enjoy the cellar tour.
+A full visit with admission charge to the rest of the house is not necessary to enjoy the cellar or attic tour.
 Tours cost £4 per adult and £3.50 per child.

-Please call ahead to check on the day if you are planning a visit especially for a tour 01904 624247.
+Please check the individual tour pages on the links above or call ahead to check on the day if you are planning a visit especially for a tour 01904 624247.

 Demolition and Restoration